 What you may perceive as an awkward silence, a Swede will perceive as a comfortable pause.
-“Don’t say what you mean, mean what you say” aptly describes the way of a Swedish conversation.
-Swedes are direct communicators and every word is calculated to carry a meaning across.
-You will hardly ever overhear conversations that are filled with social pleasantries and small talk, so don’t rush to fill the gap simply because you are used to keeping up constant chatter back home.
+Swedes are direct communicators, so every word is calculated to carry meaning across.
+You will hardly ever overhear conversations that are filled with social pleasantries and small talk, so don’t rush to fill the gap.
+Instead, try to embrace the silence and enjoy the moment.

 Don't Ignore Personal Space